derekrgreene/osu-cs-courses.com/README.md

 | `npm run preview`         | Preview build locally, before deploying          |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🤝 Contributing

+We welcome contributions from the OSU CS community!
+Whether you're a current student, alumni, or faculty member, your knowledge and experience are valuable!

+How to Contribute

+1. **Fork the repository** - Create your own copy of the project to work on.
+2. **Create a branch** - Make your changes in a new branch.
+3. **Submit a pull request** - Once you've made your changes, submit a PR for review.

+### Guidelines

+- Follow the existing formatting and structure for consistency
+- Include accurate information based on recent course experiences
+- Add references or sources where applicable
+- For course pages, use the template provided in src/content/docs/courses/_template.md

+## 📋 Tasks and Roadmap
+High Priority

+### High Priority
+- [ ] Create markdown pages for all CS courses in the `/courses` folder
+- [ ] Develop study resource listings for core classes
+- [ ] Design and update the website favicon
+- [ ] Complete basic navigation structure

+Course Pages to Create

+### Course Pages to Create
+- [ ] CS 161: Introduction to Computer Science I
+- [ ] CS 162: Introduction to Computer Science II
+- [ ] CS 225: Discrete Structures in Computer Science
+- [ ] CS 261: Data Structures
+- [ ] CS 271: Computer Architecture and Assembly Language
+- [ ] CS 290: Web Development
+- [ ] CS 325: Analysis of Algorithms
+- [ ] CS 340: Introduction to Databases
+- [ ] CS 344: Operating Systems I
+- [ ] CS 361: Software Engineering I
+- [ ] CS 362: Software Engineering II
+- [ ] CS 372: Computer Networks
+- [ ] CS 475: Parallel Programming
+- [ ] (Add remaining missing courses to README)

+### Feature Roadmap

+- [ ] Integrate professor reviews from rate my professor
+- [ ] Add difficulty ratings for each course
+- [ ] Add job/internship resources section
+- [ ] Develop discussion forum or integration with existing community platforms (e.g. Discord)

 ## 📚 Additional Resources